DeterminateSystems/riff/README.md

 ### Telemetry

-When you use Riff, we generate a random version 4 UUID for you.
-It contains no personally identifiable information about you, and is used to know how many people use the tool and to focus our limited research and development.
+When you use Riff, Riff generates a random version 4 UUID for you.
+It contains no personally identifiable information about you and is used to know how many people use the tool and to focus our limited research and development.
 You can delete this file at any time to create a new ID.

 To see exactly what data we send, you may run Riff as follows: